wp-plugins/login-security-solution/readme.txt

     click the "Settings" link for this plugin.
 In the "Deactivate" entry, click the "Yes, delete the damn data" button and save the form.

-1. Use WordPress' "Plugins" admin interface to and click the "Deactivate" link.
+1. Use WordPress' "Plugins" admin interface to click the "Deactivate" link

-1. Remove the `login-security-solution` directory.
+1. Remove the `login-security-solution` directory from the server

+In the event you didn't pick the "Yes, delete the damn data" option or you manually deleted the plugin, you can get rid of the settings by running three queries.
+These  queries are exapmles, using the default table name prefix of, `wp_`.
+If you have changed your database prefix, adjust the queries accordingly.

+        DROP TABLE wp_login_security_solution_fail;

+        DELETE FROM wp_options WHERE option_name LIKE 'login-security-solution%';

+        DELETE FROM wp_usermeta WHERE meta_key LIKE 'login-security-solution%';

 == Frequently Asked Questions ==